4 Mindfulness Tips For Guilt-Prone Women To Feel More Peaceful.

 How do we let go of guilt?

-To transform guilt, we have to look at it head-on and better understand the nature of our own guilt.
+To transform guilt, we have to look at it head-on and better understand the nature of our guilt.

-I find it helpful to divide the feelings of guilt into two categories: soul guilt and conditioned guiltSoul guilt arises from our inner wisdom and fuels nourishing decisions.
+I find it helpful to divide guilt into two types: soul guilt and conditioned guilt.
+Soul guilt arises from our inner wisdom and fuels nourishing decisions.
 Conditioned guilt often spirals into sadness, depression, and shame.

 Soul guilt…

 Soul guilt is the guilt you experience when facing a decision that invites you to connect with your moral compass and values as a person.
 This type of guilt invites you to make a decision you know deep down feels “right” for you.
-For example, if you value being compassionate and a situation triggers a response that doesn’t align with your value, you’ll experience soul guilt.
+For example, if you value being compassionate and a situation triggers a response that doesn’t align with your values, you’ll experience soul guilt.

 Conditioned guilt…